Last Updated on

 Note: You should take antibiotics only after getting a prescription from a medical professional.

-How Can You Prevent an Escherichia coli Infection in Pregnancy
+How Can You Prevent an E. coli Infection During Your Pregnancy?

 - Make sure you clean your hands with a disinfectant after touching raw meat.

-- Always wash your hands with soap after using or cleaning the toilet, handling linens or dirty towels, changing diapers and touching animals.
+- Always wash your hands with soap and water after using or cleaning the toilet, handling dirty linens and towels, changing diapers, and touching animals.
 This is because E. coli is found in urine and faecal matter.

-- You should clean any surface that touches raw meat with a bleach or disinfectant.
+- Clean any surface that touches raw meat with bleach or disinfectant.

-- Put all fruits and vegetables in a container of salted water before consuming.
+- Soak or wash all fruits and vegetables in a container of salted water before consuming.

-- You should avoid swimming as the water may be contaminated.
+- You should avoid swimming, especially in public pools, as the water may be contaminated.

-If you think that you might have E. coli infection, consult your health care provider at the earliest.
-It can be easily treated if it is diagnosed on time.
-One of the best ways to prevent E. coli infection is to ensure that you have a clean surrounding and try to eat properly cooked meals.
+If you think that you might have an E. coli infection, consult your health care provider at the earliest.
+It can be easily treated if diagnosed on time.
+One of the best ways to prevent contracting an E. coli infection is to ensure that you have clean surroundings, good personal hygiene, and eat well-cooked meals.